Physio + Hamel Gatineau

 Running analysis helps detect and prevent running-related injuries.

-This service is offered both for the person who is new to the race and to the expert runner.
+This service is available for both novice and experienced runners.
 Whether you are a beginner or an experienced runner, your physiotherapists can help you improve your performance and prevent or treat your running-related injuries.
 By evaluating your race pattern, they will be able to:

 • Give advice on optimal cadence and race pattern